UcheAzubuko/UcheAzubuko/README.md

 ## Hi, I'm Uchechukwu Azubuko 👋🏾 👨🏾‍💻

-I am a mission-driven and eternally-curious Frontend Engineer and Developer Educator passionate about making things that make a difference on the internet, tech for social good, and teaching people how to make quality software.
-Some technologies I enjoy working with include JavaScript, TypeScript, Vue, Flutter, React, GSAP, JAMstack (JavaScript, APIs + Markup), Node, GraphQL, Artificial Intelligence, and Blockchain.
+I am a mission-driven and eternally curious Frontend Engineer and Developer Educator passionate about making things that make a difference on the internet, tech for social good, and teaching people how to make quality software.
+Some technologies I enjoy working with include JavaScript, TypeScript, Vue, Flutter, React, Greensock (GSAP), JAMstack (JavaScript, APIs + Markup), Node, GraphQL, Artificial Intelligence, and Blockchain.
 <!--
 ### Find me around the web